Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 :wq
 ```

-(7) Input command **"rosrun puppy_control puppy_demo.py"** and press Enter to start the game.
+(7) Input command and press Enter to start the game.

 ```bash
 rosrun puppy_control puppy_demo.py
 ```

-(8)  If want to close this game, we can press "Ctrl+C".
+(8)  If want to close this game, we can press "**Ctrl+C**".
 If it fails to close the game, please try again.

 ### 4.5.2 Program Outcome